 COMMENTS:

 The large majority of graduate students in this program met or exceeded expectations in their written communication.
 Overall scores were similar to prior semesters.
 Students continue to write in clearly organized sentences and make an attempt to support their arguments with evidence.
 Grammar and sentence structure varied greatly from student to student, and likely reflects different comfort and experience with the English language, and possibly the use of AI to edit and smooth out surface-level issues.

+I included assignments where the students watch professionally produced presentations from CME Group ,organized as short tutorials.
+The students have to watch the presentation and answer several questions related to the contents of the presentation.

+The students are assigned the task of presenting one of the problems in their regular assignments verbally, as a presentation recorded on Canvas.

+Generally, the topic of FE 620 is rather technical, but the students are encouraged to explain complex technical concepts in simple words, and use graphical representations.

 REMEDIAL ACTIONS: